Tăușoare-Zalion Reserve

 The Tăușoare-Zalion Reserve is a cave system located in the deeply forested areas of the Rodna Mountains, Bistrița-Năsăud County, in Romania.

 The Tăușoare Cave was discovered in 1955 by a teacher, Leon Bârte.
 Located at an altitude of 950 m, it has a length of 20 km and a depth of 413.5 m, making it the deepest and the third longest cave in Romania.
 The protected underground area covers 72.1 ha.

 The cave features rare minerals, such as mirabilite and anthodites, being second in Romania in value of anthodites, after the Peștera Vântului in the Pădurea Craiului Mountains.

+In 1986, geologists found brown bear bones in the cave that had been transformed into tools by Palaeolithic humans who inhabited it.